paolajuarezgomez/COA_GitOps_ADB_Ansible/README.md

 * This is the outcome of actions/github-script@v6 , you can review the plan outcome before do the merge.
 ![output](images/OutcomePlan.png)

+* When you do the merge the workflow with the apply job is launched.
 ![meergeends](images/meergeends.png)

 * If we review the pipeline in the tab "actions"